DCS Components: Controllers and I/O Modules

 Step 1: Data Acquisition

-• Input modules convert and send this data to the controller.
+• The input modules digitize and forward this information to the controller.

 Step 2: Control Logic Execution

-• Controllers analyze the received data using algorithms such as PID (Proportional-Integral-Derivative) control.
+• The controller evaluates the data using algorithms such as PID control or advanced model predictive control.

 Step 3: Command Execution